ldellape/cms-cvmfs-docker/README.md

 ### Running a shell script upon startup (will not be interactive)

 If all you'd like to do is run a single shell script or command within bash, you may pass this as the docker run "[COMMAND] [ARG...]" options.
-This will, in fact, be gobbled up by the `su` command in the run.sh script which started the bash shell owned by the cmsuser user.
+This will, in fact, be gobbled up by the `su` command in the run.sh script which started the bash shell owned by the cmsusr user.
 In order to run a command, use the syntax:
 ```bash
 docker run <options> aperloff/cms-cvmfs-docker:latest -c <command>
 ```